moreonion/bhf-templates2/snippets.md

 </div>
 ```

 Just upload your image to a copy box and place this wrapper around it.
-Please make sure the image's dimensions are 785x900px or it's very likely that something is going to look very weird!

 ### big copy